josephjquinn/word-wise/README.md

 ### Exported Data

-The script exports the following data to the `test_data.csv` file:
+The script exports the following data to the `output/test.csv` file:

 - Game Number
 - Number of Guesses Made